 Mobile phones have morphed from simple devices that could help us stay in touch via voice phone calls to be mini portable computers capable of video calls, and running multiple apps.
 Some phones are now so powerful they can even be used with a monitor as an operating system like the Samsung Note with DeX OS.

 Mobile tech has come a long way in a short space of time.
+If you are experiencing specific issues with various gadgets when running your business, EC-MSP’s expert IT support in London might be useful for you.
 Let’s take a brief look at the evolution of the mobile and what we can expect from the future of mobile technology.

 Mobile phones have been in development since the late 60s.
 The early versions through the 70s were too heavy and bulky to be true mobile phones.
 They were typically car phones that needed a running engine in order to work.